 - Add in the applesauce and mix well.

-- Add in the flour, baking soda and cloves and mix just until combined.
+- Add in the flour, baking soda, cinnamon and cloves and mix just until combined.

 - Fold in the walnuts and raisins.